-Telluride to Durango is a challenging intermediate to advanced tour at altitude.
+Telluride to Durango is a challenging intermediate to advanced tour at high altitude.
 Singletrack experience is necessary.
-Call us at 800-845-2453, we’ll line you out on all the details.
+Call us at 800-845-2453, we’ll give you all the details.

 Western Spirit Cycling Adventures specializes in guided bike trips, both mountain and road.
 Whether you are looking for supported tours on singletrack, doubletrack or road you can use our trip finder page to discover your perfect biking experience.
 This Telluride to Durango tour is an intermediate to advanced 5-day guided mountain bike trip in Colorado.